pymc-devs/pymc/docs/INSTALL.rst

   run the test suite).

 There are prebuilt distributions that include all required dependencies.
-For Mac OS X and Windows users, we recommend the `Enthought Python Distribution`_.
-The Enthought Python Distribution comes  bundled with these prerequisites.
+For Mac OS X and Windows users, we recommend the `Anaconda Python distribution`_.
+Anaconda comes bundled with most of these prerequisites.
 Note that depending on the currency of these distributions, some packages may need to be updated manually.